hmrguez/FinNet/literature_review.typ

-= Literature Review
+// #set page(
+//   header: align(
+//     right + horizon,
+//   ),
+// )

+#align(center, text(17pt)[
+  *Literature Review*
+])

+#align(center)[
+  #set par(justify: false)
-This literature review will begin by providing an overview of the state of the art technologies, frameworks and methodologies used in RAG applications using a graph kmnowledge base.
+   _This literature review will begin by providing an overview of the state of the art technologies, frameworks and methodologies used in RAG applications using a graph kmnowledge base.
 This will include preprocessing of documents, knowledge graph creation, embedding, retrieval of information from storage and generation using LLMs.
 Later we will discuss about some relevant studies about RAG applications in non-finance fields, particularly medical applications, because they may be helpful when targetting domain specific usage of the RAG architecture.
-And at the end we will summarize some studies about using RAG, data quality, etc, for FinTech applications, specially financial planning, which will be the focus of the proposal of this document.
+And at the end we will summarize some studies about using RAG, data quality, etc, for FinTech applications, specially financial planning, which will be the focus of the proposal of this document._
+]

+// #show: rest => columns(2, rest)

 == _Preprocessing and Data Storage_